Lease Assignment Template, Free Download 2026

 How do you assign a commercial lease?

 To assign a commercial lease, first review the original lease for assignment provisions and landlord consent requirements.
 Identify a qualified assignee and negotiate the assignment terms.
-Prepare the lease assignment document including the assumption of obligations and any novation or continuing liability provisions.
+Download a commercial lease assignment form and prepare it with the assumption of obligations and any novation or continuing liability provisions.
 Submit the proposed assignment to the landlord for approval, along with the assignee's financial information and references.
-Once the landlord consents, all three parties execute the assignment agreement.
+Once the landlord consents, all three parties execute the printable lease assignment form.

 Can a landlord refuse lease assignment?